Mason McTavish Game Preview: Ducks vs. Bruins

 McTavish Season Stats Insights

+- In 6 games this season, McTavish has averaged 18:05 on the ice, while putting up a plus-minus of +2.

-- McTavish has scored a goal in one of four games this season.
+- McTavish has twice scored a goal in a game this year in six games played, but has yet to post a multi-goal contest.

-- McTavish has tallied point in two of four games this year, with multiple points in one of them.
+- In four of six games this year, McTavish has registered a point, and in one of those games he came away with multiple points.

-- McTavish has an assist in one of four games this year, and had multiple assists in that game.
+- McTavish has had an assist twice this season in six games played, including multiple assists on one occasion.

-- There is an implied probability of 30.3% of McTavish going over his assist prop bet, considering the moneyline odds.
+- There is a 30.3% chance of McTavish having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.